Pain relief for moms and babies with osteopathy

 We release the tension in your baby's body.

-If a vacuum or forceps were used to pull our baby's head out during your baby's birth additional twisting and pulling was likely added their body.
-Or if your labour was long and your baby's head was pressing down on your cervix for a long time that can compress her neck.
+During your baby's birth their body was compressed on by powerful contractions.
+If a vacuum or forceps were used to pull our baby's head out during your baby's birth additional twisting and pulling were likely added their body.
+If your labour was long or your pushed for a long time (2-3 hours) your baby's head was pressing down on your cervix for a long time and that can compress their neck.

-All together this can cause the insides of her baby's body to feel out of place, pulled, twisted or compressed.
-One of the reasons your baby cries or doesn't like to be in certain positions is because she doesn't feel good in her body.
+All together this can cause the insides of her baby's body to feel pinched, pulled, twisted or compressed.
+That's why your baby cries when they don't like certain positions like being on their back, tummy, side or in the car seat.

 Why this is an overlooked solution